 The opening day culminated on Wednesday night with a panel discussion designed to reflect “American voices” on “jobs and American priorities” and featuring a wide-ranging cast moderated by Democratic strategist-turned-commentator Paul Begala.

-This article appears in the Jan.
-26, 2012, edition of National Journal Daily.
+This article appears in the January 26, 2012, edition of NJ Daily.